lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### router_logging

-Set to `true` for Grafana to log all HTTP requests (not just errors).
+Set to `true` for ThingSPIN to log all HTTP requests (not just errors).
 These are logged as Info level events to grafana log.

 <hr />

 ## [database]

-Grafana needs a database to store users and dashboards (and other things).
-By default it is configured to use `sqlite3` which is an embedded database (included in the main Grafana binary).
+ThingSPIN needs a database to store users and dashboards (and other things).
+By default it is configured to use `sqlite3` which is an embedded database (included in the main ThingSPIN binary).

 ### url